Warning: Spoiler Alert. This is a critical essay not a review, therefore many crucial plot points are revealed for the purpose of discussion.

 |Mary Astor (in her last film role) as Jewel Mayhew|

 Jump ahead to 1963.
-The demure Charlotte has grown into a loudmouthed, hot-tempered, pistol-packin’ plantation proprietress a few mint juleps shy of full pitcher.
+The demure Charlotte has grown into a loudmouthed, hot-tempered, pistol-packin' plantation proprietress a few mint juleps shy of a full pitcher.
 With the home she shares with her slovenly housekeeper (Moorehead) now threatened with demolition by a highway commission, Charlotte enlists the aid of her level-headed cousin, Miriam (de Havilland).
-Unfortunately Miriam’s arrival triggers all manner of past rivalries and resentments, not to mention elaborate psychotic episodes in Charlotte which the family doctor (Cotton) barely has time to tend to before the next one erupts.
+Unfortunately, Miriam’s arrival triggers all manner of past rivalries and resentments, not to mention elaborate psychotic episodes in Charlotte which the family doctor (Cotton) barely has time to tend to before the next one erupts.
 What's the secret Charlotte is guarding, and who is it she's trying to protect?
 Is Charlotte really off her southern rocker as everyone in town seems to think, or is she getting a little assist off the deep end from seeming well-wishers?

 As thrillers go, Hush...Hush, Sweet Charlotte is certainly not one lacking for secrets, suspects, and suspicious characters; so there’s a great deal of creepy fun to be had in trying to figure out just who is doing what to whom, and why.
-And while it’s been many, many years since the first time I saw it, I recall that after I thought I’d figured everything out, I was blown away how many more surprises the film had up its sleeve.
+And while it’s been many, many years since the first time I saw it, I recall that after I thought I’d figured everything out, I was blown away by how many more surprises the film had up its sleeve.

 |Victor Buono as Samuel Eugene Hollis ("Big Sam")|